melexis/mlx90640-library/README.md

 sudo apt install libsdl2-dev
 ```

-Then just `make <examplename>` and `sudo ./test` or one of the other examples listed below:
+Then just `make examples/<examplename>` and `sudo examples/<exampleame>` for one of the examples listed below:

 # fbuf

 ```
+make examples/fbuf
-sudo ./fbuf
+sudo examples/fbuf
 ```

 This example uses direct-to-framebuffer rendering and black-blue-green-yellow-red-purple-white false colouring.